necojackarc/auto-request-review/README.md

 The default configuration file location is `.github/auto_request_review.yml` but you can override it in your workflow configuration file.

+To specify reviewers, you can use GitHub teams as well as GitHub usernames, however, you need to configure your personal access token (see below).

 ### Workflow configuration
 Create a workflow file in `.github/workflows` (e.g. `.github/workflows/auto_request_review.yml`):